-Why what organisations currently do is often not efficient or effective
+Why this 👆 is often not efficient or effective

 Time and money: Managing someone through the poor performance procedure typically takes six months or more and involves huge amounts of management time.
-Managing misconduct issues is generally far simpler and less involved.
-Therefore if something is a misconduct issue it should not be managed as a poor performance issue unless, again, you wish to chuck time and money down the drain.
+Managing misconduct is generally far simpler.
+Therefore, if something is a misconduct issue it should not be managed as a poor performance issue unless, again, you wish to chuck time and money down the drain.

 £££’s: Settlement agreements cost money.
 Lots of money.
 Sometimes using compromise agreements can be considered a good use of money, but more often than not it will just feel like money being chucked down the drain.